ANAMIKA

 The setting up of a djed pillar:

-The image of squatting Hapi is new to me.
+The image of squatting Hapi above is new to me.
 It might well be a signature Abydos motif (later, I am to see a coffee table book on Abydos with this avatar of Hapi on its cover).
 Ramses, as a young prince, running after a bull with dad Seti is yet another interesting image.

 and here is another curious(to me) image: a god worshipping another god.
 Yet another concept one sees in Indian iconography: